Founder & Director

 Musician (Violin, Piano)

 Sabina studied violin at Brasov Music College, Romania, where she was awarded the “Constantin Silvestri” Scholarship to study in the UK, winning 2nd prize at the Hickies Competition and the opportunity to play with the Reading Symphony Orchestra.
 She has given recitals and concerts at the Royal Festival Hall, St-Martin-in-the-Fields, Wigmore, Cadogan and Royal Albert Halls (with the English Chamber Orchestra).
 In 2013 she graduated with Honours from the Royal College of Music, where she studied with Yossi Zivoni, former leader of the Gabrieli String Quartet.
 In February 2015 she was commissioned by HBO to play for their 4th season DVD release.
-She can also be found accompanying the players at the World Snooker Championships!
+She is a qualified pilot and can also be found accompanying the players at the World Snooker Championships!